Programs for Fellows

 2021 Workshops: Nanoscience Workshop for Teachers on "Elementary Biopolymers" November 13, 2021, at the UCLA BioPACIFIC MIP.

 Middle and high school teachers from across Southern California participated in a free, one-day biopolymers training workshop.

 - School for Scientific Thought (High School)

 The School for Scientific Thought (SST) is a Saturday program for high school students in grades 9-12.
 SST classes introduce students to concepts in science that extend beyond the typical high school science classroom – from nanotechnology to reverse engineering – and relate these concepts to “the real world”.
-BioPACIFIC MIP Fellows and Affiliates are invited to participate as instructors.
+BioPACIFIC MIP Fellows are invited to participate as instructors.

 2022 SST Schedule: Saturdays, January 21, 28, & February 4, 2023, from 10am-2pm.
 Contact Wendy Ibsen if you're interested in participating.

 2021 SST: “From Biomedical Devices to Your Trendy Boba Beverage: How Hydrogels Give Us Leverage”, February 26 and March 5, 2022, at UCSB.